-Alleyways of the village's paved and gardens, the village's old, untouched texture that reflects the original architecture of the area, as well as the rooftops that became courtyards, are the charm of this stepped village.
-Bear in mind that this accommodation doesn't have English speaking staff.
+Alleyways of the village's paved gardens, the village's old, untouched texture that reflects the original architecture of the area, as well as the rooftops that became courtyards, are the charm of this stepped village.
+Bear in mind that this accommodation doesn't have English-speaking staff.

 Trife Ecolodge with a friendly traditional interior hosts travellers of Doolab, 40 kilometres from Sanandaj, with a magnificent view.
 Trife in Kurdish means the halo of the moon.
 Trife is a two-floor building.
 It comprises four rooms, each has the capacity of 10 people and is equipped with bedrolls.
 All rooms just have access to shared bathrooms.

 Facilities and services provided by Trife include parking, English-speaking staff, a fully equipped shared kitchen with cooking facilities, tour guides, heating, and cooling systems.

 Oak hostel is located in Kermanshah, the heart of Iran's Kurdish region.
 This hostel is located in a quiet neighbourhood and has excellent access to the historical site of Kermanshah.
 This hostel is a friendly place to interact with other travellers.
 The hostel’s staff will gladly give you any information you need to have about Kermanshah.

 The high security of this hostel and having a personal environment even in the dormitory rooms, along with the intimate surroundings and helpful staff made the hostel very lovely and home-like.
 Having bike storage, book exchange and free breakfast are some of the good points to consider about Oak.